tkellehe/Pipe/README.md

 Well that did not work...
 Essentially, _Pipe_ has data types which are currently `NUMBER`, `STRING`, and `ARRAY`.
 What we just did was place a `STRING` into the current cell from the pipe which came from the stdin.
-Then the `[` evaluated the `STRING` and check if is non zero (has characters).
+Then the `[` evaluated the `STRING` and checked if is non zero (has characters).
 This then got to `.` which copied the current cell into the pipe.
 When you decrement a `STRING` it removes the first character placing it into the pipe.
 So, the pipe still contains two `STRING`s which are `"3"` and `"3"`.
 ```